Beni Hime Japanese Maple

 A very slow growing dwarf variety with tiny emerging red leaves on deep red stems that mature to green with red tips; fall tones of raspberry purple; a very low mounded habit with fine texture; an ideal selection for small gardens, containers, or bonsai

-Beni Hime Japanese Maple has attractive dark red-tipped green foliage which emerges red in spring.
+Beni Hime Japanese Maple is primarily valued in the garden for its interestingly mounded form.
+It has attractive dark red-tipped green foliage which emerges red in spring.
 The tiny lobed palmate leaves are highly ornamental and turn outstanding shades of yellow, gold and burgundy in the fall.
-Neither the flowers nor the fruit are ornamentally significant.
 The crimson stems are very effective and add winter interest.

 Beni Hime Japanese Maple is a dense multi-stemmed deciduous shrub with a mounded form.
 It lends an extremely fine and delicate texture to the landscape composition which should be used to full effect.